 For you to navigate through the crimination investigations protocol for driving under the influence, you must have a clear understanding of the DUI court proceedings in regards to the governing laws in your state.
 Not to worry though; we are here for you.
 This post will give you some basic information on what to expect, what to do and what not to do when you are charged with a DUI offense.
+The DUI attorneys at The Ladan Law Firm have been assisting people for over 15 years, and can help you decide on what your best options are when dealing with a DUI case.

 But before we jump right in, when you are charged with a DUI offense, ensure that you get yourself a good lawyer.
 Your lawyer can make or break you in court and the verdict will be determined by how well he presents your case or the way he guides you through the entire process.
 If you have some ALR hearing questions, you can talk to your attorney before your first court date.